swiftlang/swift/README.md

 #### macOS

 To build for macOS, you need [Xcode 9.0 beta 4](https://developer.apple.com/xcode/downloads/).
-The version of Xcode required to build swift changes frequently, and is often a pre-release version of Xcode.
-Check this document or [here](https://ci.swift.org) to see the version required.
+The required version of Xcode changes frequently, and is often a beta release.
+Check this document or the host information on <https://ci.swift.org> for the current required version.

 You will also need [CMake](https://cmake.org) and [Ninja](https://ninja-build.org), which can be installed via a package manager: